-WOO HOO – FIRST SUCCESS IN 2016!
-IN MISSOURI.
-THANK YOU TO local city council candidate MAGGIE DUWE who happily agreed to use CART captioning for a campaign “meet and greet” event held Kirkwood, Missouri (St. Louis County) Many in the back of the room, not hard of hearing, were pleased to read the captions, while noshing on tasty treats.
+During a long election year, this candidate for a local city council seat used Live Event Captioning.
+We thanked her!
+MAGGIE DUWE in Kirkwood, Missouri (St. Louis County) Many in the back of the room, not hard of hearing, were pleased to read the captions and know what was going on!
 Photo shows it all (Captioning Pro was Patti White, Good Sport Captioning).

-FOR IMMEDIATE PRESS RELEASE!
+PRESS RELEASE/MODEL LETTER.
 USE THE SHORT SUMMARY BELOW FOR YOUR NEWSLETTERS, BLOGS, AND WHEREVER YOU CAN DISTRIBUTE INFORMATION ON THIS CAPTIONING ADVOCACY CAMPAIGN.
 EDIT AS NEEDED FOR TOWN HALL MEETINGS, ETC. (PLEASE LET US KNOW IF IT’S HELPFUL OR ANY QUESTIONS YOU HAVE,)

 We ask them all to use QUALITY CAPTIONING ON ALL MEDIA, AND LIVE EVENT CAPTIONING TOO.

 Good Video to show others, thanks Minnesota! http://mn.gov/deaf-commission/get-involved/voting/candidate-campaign-ad-captioning/

 Chat with the CCAC team or on your own.
-Team uses fun live chat online when you have time.
-Keep us posted please, CCACaptioning@gmail.com.
+Keep us posted please.
 Talk to your candidate(s) of choice – local, state, or national.
-Now is the time to begin talking to candidates, and to invite other groups to advocate with us.
-USA or your country!
+CCAC captioning advocacy ideas can be used in any country.

 YES!
 IT CAN BE DONE – See photo (November 2015).
 Thank you Assemblyman Dababneh in California: